How To Flash Tasmota With Mac/Linux Terminal: Wemos D1 Mini

 python -m pip install esptool

-Once the ESPTool dependancies have been installed, we need to navigate to the directory where we would like to install the ESPTool script.
-I will install to ~/Documents for simplicity but you can choose any location.
+In order to install the ESPTool script, navigate to the directory where we would like to install it.
+For this example we will install it to ~/Documents for simplicity, but you can choose any location on your system that you prefer.

 cd ~/Documents